cloudflare/workers-docs/workers-docs/src/content/tooling/wrangler/configuration/_index.md

   # $CF_EMAIL -> your Cloudflare account email
   # $CF_API_KEY -> your Cloudflare API key
   ```
   Note environment variables will override whatever credentials you configured in `wrangler config` or in your `wrangler.toml`.
-  if you ran `wrangler config`.

   You can also specify or override the Zone ID used by `wrangler publish` with the `CF_ZONE_ID` environment variable.